Before terminating

 Warning

-conductors are inserted into the round terminals and not the rectangular
+the conductors are inserted into the round terminals and not the

-slots.
-Inserting the conductors anywhere other than the round terminals
+rectangular slots.
+Inserting the conductors anywhere other than the

-the conductor is fully seated in the terminal.
-Push the conductor back in
+ensure the conductor is fully seated in the terminal.
+Push the conductor

 Wiring